 - Learn the basics of instrumentation and control systems in a plant or facility

-- The importance that I&C in the safe and reliable operation of the facility
+- The importance that instrumentation and control in the safe and reliable operation of the facility

-- Understand earthing (or grounding) and bonding to ensure safety
+- Understand earthing and bonding to ensure safety

 - Understand the importance of operating EIC equipment with its design limits